ZanyLeonic/Balloons/README.md

 # Balloons
 Mod for Minecraft 1.7.10 that adds Balloons.

+The 1.8 release will take a while since I have to convert all the code to 1.8.

 Balloons version 0.1 for Minecraft 1.7.10 has been released!
 Check it <a href="http://zanyleonic.github.io/Balloons/">over here!</a>

 <a href="http://minecraft.curseforge.com/mc-mods/233770-balloons-mod">CurseForge project page</a>